 Understanding Customer's Canvas

-We have provided you with a Customer's Canvas account, so now you are ready to start building a web-to-print solution.
-Let's learn how you can do this.
+We have provided you with a Customer's Canvas account, so now you are ready to start building your own unique web-to-print solution.
+Let's find out how you can do this.

 The first thing you need to start with is to familiarize yourself with BackOffice - the Customer's Canvas admin panel.
 It is highly recommended to learn how to create new designs inside BackOffice or import them from Photoshop or InDesign, manage fonts, images and other assets.
-You will find the information about it in the user guide.
+You will find this information in the user guide.

 Another important thing to do is to understand what web-to-print scenario you are going to implement.
 Different tasks require different tools.
 Depending on whether you just want to edit a design and save it, connect the editor to an online store to give customers a product personalization tool, or implement variable data printing scenarios, you may need to organize your application in a different way and use different Customer's Canvas APIs and SDKs.

 This section is organized in the following way:

 - In Typical W2P Scenarios, you can find general approaches of how to implement the most common web-to-print project types.
 This section gives you a detailed description of your future application and explains which Customer's Canvas APIs and SDKs will work best.

 - In Creating a Proof of Concept, you will find the instructions for creating quick prototypes illustrating various web-to-print features and functionality.